vicobarafor/vicobarafor/README.md

 ## Research Direction

-Federated learning systems are typically developed under idealized assumptions.
+Federated learning systems are typically studied under idealized conditions.

 In practice, **heterogeneity, drift, and conflicting client updates introduce instability** that standard methods do not address.